determined-ai/works-with-determined/pachyderm-kserve/README.md

 You will be able to access Determined Portal at EXTERNAL-IP:8080, for example: http://a2aa85f2cdf2d49bd98b32dc1b3ac8b8-xxxxx.us-east-1.elb.amazonaws.com:8080/det/login

-In order to make sure everything so far is working properly, you may want to run a Determined experiment, the [PyTorch MNIST tutorial] (https://docs.determined.ai/latest/_downloads/61c6df286ba829cb9730a0407275ce50/mnist_pytorch.tgz) for example.
+In order to make sure everything so far is working properly, you may want to run a Determined experiment, the [PyTorch MNIST tutorial](https://docs.determined.ai/latest/_downloads/61c6df286ba829cb9730a0407275ce50/mnist_pytorch.tgz) for example.
 Depending on you cluster config, number of agents should go up or down depending on resources required for experiments you run.
-Additionally, you should notice that experiments checkpoints are on your S3 bucket.
+Additionally, you should notice that experiments checkpoints are saved on your S3 bucket.

 ### Pachyderm
 Follow the instructions [from Pachyderm](https://docs.pachyderm.com/2.4.x/getting-started/cloud-deploy/aws/).
 You won't need to create a new EKS cluster, but may want to create a new S3 bucket if you don't want to store Pachyderm repositories in the same bucket as Determined checkpoints.